boblamceo/arduino-game-console/README.md

 To reset the gaming console, press the reset button on the Arduino.

+To run the project, follow the schematic above, and run the code in this repo!
+My Arduino is Arduino Mega 2560.

 Find the demo in the Hackclub slack!: https://app.slack.com/client/T0266FRGM/C01504DCLVD